 2. Restate the thesis

 Next, restate the thesis of your research paper.
-You can do this by revising your original thesis that you presented in the introduction of your paper.
+You can do this by revising the original thesis that you presented in the introduction of your paper.
 The thesis statement in your conclusion should be worded differently than what you wrote in your introduction.
 This element can also be effectively written in one sentence.
-Here is an example: